keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

   </div>
 </div>

-Despite the same carbon budget, CH<sub>4</sub> is a 30--80x more potent greenhouse gas that CO<sub>2</sub> ([depending on impact timescale](https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide)).
-The millenia-long lifespan of methane was shortened by photosynthesisers to just a decade, replaced by carbon dioxide.
-The linear symmetry of O=C=O leaves it with  fewer active infrared absorption modes in than CH<sub>4</sub>: particular geometric distortions can absorb longwave heat radiating back from the Earth's surface.
+Despite the same carbon budget, CH<sub>4</sub> is a 30--80x more potent greenhouse gas than CO<sub>2</sub> ([depending on impact timescale](https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide)).
+The millenia-long lifespan of methane was shortened by photosynthetic oxygen to just a decade, converted into carbon dioxide.
+The linear symmetry of O=C=O leaves it with  fewer active infrared absorption modes than CH<sub>4</sub>: particular geometric distortions can absorb longwave heat radiating back from the Earth's surface.
 The 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had made the greenhouse blanket more translucent.
 There was no human heavy industry emitting gigatonnes of CO<sub>2</sub> into the atmosphere each year.

 The sun was dimmer back then.
 With nothing to compensate, a long winter was coming.

 ### ...and the Earth froze

 The oxygen evolving complex had given cyanobacteria the way to catalytically generate fuel from their near-limitless solvent they were suspended in.
-They could split water with no consequences, the chemistry of their surroundings had buffered their chemical spill for billions of years, though their emissions [destroyed the greenhouse layer in a thousandth of that](https://www.pnas.org/doi/11.1073/pnas.0504878102).
-This was the properties of water and their chemical re-engineering would almost become their undoing.
+They could split water with no consequences, the chemistry of their surroundings had buffered their chemical spill for billions of years, though their emissions [destroyed the greenhouse layer in a thousandth of that](https://www.pnas.org/doi/11.1073/pnas.0504878102), creating cycles that would almost undo them.

 ![Snowball Earth](/images/Snowball_Huronian.jpg)